prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 ### Task \#2 – Create environment

-1. Navigate to <https://admin.powerplatform.microsoft.com> and log in with your Microsoft 365 credentials if prompted.
+1. Navigate to <https://admin.powerplatform.microsoft.com> and log in with the credentials provided before if prompted.

 1. If you see a Welcome popup, click **Get Started**.